y-ra/y-ra/README.md

 - 🔭 I’m currently working on:
   - a browser extension to give users who shop on Shein (an unsustainable fast fashion website) alternatives on thredUp, an online 2nd-hand thrift store.
   - a small video game, fully coded by me and with a fully original soundtrack (OST).
-  - an app with 3 teammates for Oasis, a software development club @ Northeastern, which will allow college users to see what student deals are available to them in a given geographical radius.
+  - a website with 3 teammates for Oasis, a software development club @ Northeastern, which will allow college users to see what student deals are available to them in Boston, MA based on their university/college.
   - getting my AWS cloud practitioner certification!
 - 🌱 I’m currently learning:
   - how to better use Unity & Unreal Engine, as I'm slowly getting used to using them for my video game project